Colorado Convention Center: Facilities

-The "Mile High Ballroom" is the largest ballroom in Denver and the convention center.
-The space can hold up to 3,000 guests for catered events and up to 5,000 for general admission.
-The ballroom features a state-of-the-art lighting system that provides the illusion of the night sky.
+The Mile High Ballroom can hold up to 5,452 people and features a state-of-the-art lighting system that provides the illusion of the night sky.
 The space is primarily used for banquets, conferences and intimate music events.
 The space was renovated in 2004 as part of the convention center's overall expansion plan.
 The venue's namesake derives from the Korbel Champagne Cellars.